taatuut/voxelme/README.md

 ## Steps

-Download AHN5 data van [L1]
+Download AHN LAZ data van [L1]

 Test with example code from [L2]

 Run script `python3 ezlaz.py`

-Issues:
+### Issues
 - The output geotiff cannot be opened in macOS Preview, can *sometimes* with [L3] and *sometimes* see raster but *sometimes* problem and extents seem to small?
 - The script does visualize output with plot_metric, but this (matplotlib?) plot blocks script from further processing.
+- The process was automatically killed (because memory usage got too high with more than 120GB?) with message `zsh: killed     python3 ezlaz.py`.
+Could check if `codesign --sign - --force PATH_TO_YOUR_ISSUE_BINARY` solves this.
+For path check Python with `which python3`.
 ## Links

 [L1] https://www.ahn.nl/dataroom